Aineph/Bistromathique/README.md

 ## Build system

 The project uses CMake in order to compile.
+The minimum version required is 3.12.
+You can download it there: https://cmake.org/download/.

+If you can't get the latest version of CMake, you can still try to change the value in the CMakeLists.txt.
+You need at least a C compiler to build the binary.

+This section will guide you on how to build the target using cmake.
 After cloning the repository, create an empty "build" repository inside this project, by using the command:
 ```
 $> mkdir build